• Skip to primary navigation

 3. Make a crunchy coating for chicken, fish, or shrimp.
 Whisk together one cup of milk and one egg.
 Add in one cup of flour, a half teaspoon of salt, a pinch of pepper, and some onion and/or garlic powder to taste.
 Put it in a bowl and crushed cornflakes in a shallow dish (a pie plate or something similar).
 Dip the uncooked meat into the liquid then into the cornflakes, then place it on a cookie sheet or in a baking dish.
 Bake at 350 until cooked through.
 We use a meat thermometer to check the internal temperature.
 Boneless skinless chicken breasts take a little less than an hour for us.

 4. Crunchy potato wedges.
 Cut 3-4 medium potatoes into wedges.
 Brush with egg white, then dip into crushed cornflakes.
 Sprinkle wedges with seasoned salt, Parmesan cheese, and/or your favorite spice blend (ranch dressing salad dressing mix, taco seasoning, cajun seasoning, or even a combination of several individual spices).
-Bake at 425 for a half hour or until tender.
+Bake at 425ºF for a half hour or until tender.

 6. Peanut butter squares.
-This is one of my favorite sweet treats.
+This is one of my favorite chewy treats.
 Melt a cup of peanut butter, one cup of corn syrup, and a cup of brown sugar (in the microwave or over medium heat on the stove).
 Mix in 3 cups of corn flakes.
 Pour mixture into a greased 9x13 pan.
 Melt two cups of chocolate chips and pour over peanut butter mixture.
 Allow to cool and harden completely before cutting and serving.

 7. Cookies.
 I found all kinds of cookie recipes, including these chocolate, marshmallow and caramel cookies and these buttery cookies.